EM Equity Indices & Global Risk Sentiment

 Individual Index Levels

-Risk-on without stablecoin growth typically reflects rate rotation — investors moving from stablecoin yields (DeFi) into higher-beta EM equity exposure.
-Often coincides with falling real rates that hurt the DeFi-vs-TBill spread that drives stablecoin demand.
+Risk-on without stablecoin growth can reflect rate rotation, investors shifting from stablecoin yields (DeFi) into higher-beta EM equity exposure.
+This pattern often coincides with falling real rates that narrow the DeFi-vs-TBill spread; the spread is one of several variables associated with stablecoin supply, not a complete causal model.

 Aggressive Fed tightening or global flight-to-quality.
 Strong dollar pressures EM equities and crypto simultaneously.
 Stablecoin supply contracts as both DeFi demand and risk-on capital exit.
 Corridor-specific dollarization may still rise but is masked by the aggregate decline.